jonverrier/VBox/README.md

 VBox is a responsive web app to implement an online version of a CrossFit workout.
 It is intended for use by Box operators to extend the reach of their classes in pandemic times, and/or extend their income by offering higher quality remote coaching & classes.

 ## Technologies
 On the Server, VBox uses Node.js & Mongo DB.
-Facebook login is used for authentication of coaches & athletes.
+Facebook login is used for authentication of coaches.
+Athletes are authenticated simly by having the URL for a session.

 On the client, VBox uses Typescript, React.js, and WebRTC.